aathn/mvk18/docs/source/development.rst

 The following requirements were partially changed during development:
 - Airplane selection: FREQ_9
-  Initially the plan was to not film airplanes that were going away from the camera, and instead focus on the ones approaching the camera.
+  Initially the plan was to not film airplanes that were moving away from the camera, and instead focus on the ones approaching the camera.
 However, after discussing it with Flightradar24 we came to the conclusion that it would be effective enough to just film airplanes while they're within a certain radius.
 - Keep selected airplane in view: FREQ_12
 - Configurable view: FREQ_17
 - Configuration process: FREQ_19